Bill Nye: The Eyes of Nye

 Following the success of Bill Nye the Science Guy, Nye began work on a comeback project, The Eyes of Nye, aimed at an older audience and tackling more controversial science topics such as genetically modified food, global warming and race.
 However, "shifting creative concepts, infighting among executives and disputes over money with Seattle producing station KCTS significantly delayed production for years.
 KCTS was hampered by budgetary problems and couldn't produce a show pilot on time.
 "KCTS went through some distress", Nye recalled.
 "When we did The Eyes of Nye, the budget started out really big, and by the time we served all these little problems at KCTS, we had a much lower budget for the show than we'd ever had for the 'Science Guy' show which was made several years earlier."
 PBS declined to distribute The Eyes of Nye, and it was eventually picked up by American Public Television.
 "PBS wanted more serious, in-depth Nova-style shows", explained co-producer Randy Brinson.
 The show, which eventually premiered in 2005, lasted only one season.
 Nye acknowledged that omitting his bow tie on the program was a mistake.
 "I tried wearing a straight tie.
 It was nothing", Nye said.
 "We were trying something new.
 It wasn't me."

 Subsequent series

+Nye hosted the short-form series Why with Nye for NASA TV in the early 2010s, a series discussing the Juno mission to Jupiter.

 On August 31, 2016, Netflix announced that Nye would appear in a new series, Bill Nye Saves the World, which premiered on April 21, 2017.
 Its third and final season was released on May 11, 2018.
 His next series, The End is Nye, was ordered by Peacock in March 2021.
 Teaming up with Seth MacFarlane and Brannon Braga, the series has Nye exploring natural and unnatural disasters, explaining them scientifically to detail surviving, mitigating, and preventing them.
 It premiered on August 25, 2022, with six episodes.